GREAT KENTUCKY MOTORCYCLE RIDES

 TIME: 1 hour 40 min

 Much of this rural KY motorcycle route takes you along the Ohio River and Big Bone Lick State Park.
 Ride along some of Kentucky's beautiful horse farms, with winding country roads through the hills.
-Route 42 is a relaxing ride along the river.
-Traffic is usually light on these roads, and there are some great twists and turns to enjoy while taking in the country road scenery.
+Route 42 is a relaxing ride with nice views overlooking the river.
+Traffic is usually light on these roads, and there are some great twists and turns to enjoy while taking in the country road scenery through the Kentucky hills.
+(A short portion of US-42 is closed for landslide repairs as of 2022, but the detour roads around it are a nice ride as well.)

 RED RIVER & NADA TUNNEL